DestinyVolt/D-D/Others/OnePlayer/Tia.md

 Languages: Common, Draconic

 ### Attacks
-Draconic Claws: +9 to hit, 2d6 + 6 slashing damage \
+Draconic Claws: +10 to hit, 2d6 + 6 slashing damage \
-Sneak Attack: +4d6 damage to claw attack, once per turn \
+Sneak Attack: +5d6 damage to claw attack, once per turn \
 Divine Strike: +1d8 damage to claw attack, once per turn \
 Booming Blade: +1d8 thunder damage to claw attack, +2d8 thunder damage if target moves \
 Green Flame Blade: +1d8 fire damage to claw attack, 1d8+2 fire damage to adjacent target \
 Thunderous Blows: Whenever you deal Thunder Damage, you can knock back any creature your size or smaller 10 feet.

-### Level 7 Zeal Cleric
+### Level 10 Zeal Cleric
-+7 to hit, DC 15, 11 Prepared Spells \
++8 to hit, DC 16, 14 Prepared Spells \
 Cantrips: Guidance, Thaumaturgy, Resistance, Word of Radiance \
 1st Level Spells (4): Thunderous Smite\*, Searing Smite\*, Bless, Cure Wounds, Detect Magic, Shield of Faith \
 2nd Level Spells (3): Dragon's Breath\*, Shatter\*, Hold Person, Spiritual Weapon, Hold Person, Protection from Poison \
-3rd Level Spells (3): Fireball\*, Haste\*, Spirit Guardians, Aura of Vitality, Remove Curse \
+3rd Level Spells (3): Fireball\*, Haste\*, Spirit Guardians, Aura of Vitality, Remove Curse, Dispel Magic	\
-4th Level Spells (2): Fire Shield\*, Freedom of Movement\*, Death Ward
+4th Level Spells (2): Fire Shield\*, Freedom of Movement\*, Death Ward \
+5th Level Spells (2): Destructive Wave\*, Flame Strike\*, Greater Restoration

 Unarmored Defense: AC = 10 + DEX + WIS \
 Priest of Zeal: Wis BA Attack / Day \
-Channel Divinity: Maximize Elemental Damage (2 / Rest)
+Channel Divinity: Maximize Elemental Damage (2 / Rest) \
+Divine Intervention: 1/10th chance for Divine Intervention.

-### Level 7 Arcane Rogue
+### Level 10 Arcane Rogue
-+4 to hit, DC 12 \
++5 to hit, DC 13 \
 Cantrips: Booming Blade, Prestidigitation, Mage Hand \
-1st (4): Silvery Barbs, Sleep, ~~Find Familiar~~ \
+1st (4): Silvery Barbs, Sleep, ~~Find Familiar~~, Disguise Self	 \
-2nd (2): Invisiblity, Suggestion, Enlarge / Reduce
+2nd (3): Invisiblity, Suggestion, Enlarge / Reduce

 Cunning Action: You can Dash, Disengage, Hide, or Steady your Aim as a bonus action. \
 Uncanny Dodge: You can use your reaction to halve damage from an attack. \
-Evasion: When forced to make a Dex save to take half damage, you take half damage on failure and no damage on success.
+Evasion: When forced to make a Dex save to take half damage, you take half damage on failure and no damage on success. \
+Magical Ambush: If you are hidden from a creature when you cast a spell on it, the creature has disadvantage on saving throw against it.

 #### Draconic Abilities
 Draconic Roar: Prof/Day Advantage BA \